Antennas Case Study

 That’s why we don’t take it.

-- We designed the deployable structure of a Ka-band mesh parabolic reflector.
-This system, which demands hard-fought precision, is functioning on several platforms in low-Earth orbit.
-Read More about our work with Harris Corp.
+- We developed the deployable structure for a Ka-band mesh parabolic reflector currently functioning on several platforms in orbit.
+Read More about our work with L3Harris.